sodesocompany/Chipmunk-Objective-C-Wrapper/README.markdown

 Current head release:

+- Added the following method:
+  - (void)setIgnoreWindowContainmentCollisions:(BOOL)ignoreWindowContainmentCollisions;

+  By default the wrapper will not pass along collision events between the shapes and the window containment.
+  If you do want to receive these events set this to NO.

 - Build a switch on the demo title to enable / disable the debug view.
 - Moved the demo button bar to the bottom for easier navigation.
 - New demo: Sparrow in combination with Chipmunk, ball demo.